paiforsyth/qml/README.md

 ./pants test helloworld/util:test  # Run all the tests in this target.
 ./pants test helloworld/util/lang_test.py  # Run just the tests in this file.
 ./pants test helloworld/util/lang_test.py -- -k test_language_translator  # Run just this one test.
+./pants test --test-debug :: # Run all tests sequentially, so tht breakpoints can be hit
 ```

 ## Create a PEX binary